Don Spencer

-Donald Richard Spencer (born 22 March 1937) is an Australian singer-songwriter, musician, and former children's television presenter.
-He had a long tenure as a host on Play School on both the Australian version (1968–99) and the United Kingdom version (1972–88), one of only two presenters to work on both versions.
+Donald Richard Spencer (born 22 March 1937) is an Australian singer-songwriter, musician and former children's television presenter.
+He also hosted his own teenage television and radio music variety programs, including Gangway! and Pop-In.

+He is best known, however, for his long tenure as a host on Play School on both the Australian version (1968–1992) (with guest appearances 1999, 2016, 2024) and the United Kingdom version (1972–86), one of only two presenters along with Diane Dorgan to have work on both versions.

-In March 1963, his first single, "Fireball" – the theme tune to a UK TV science fiction series Fireball XL5 – reached No.32 on the UK Singles Chart.
+In March 1963, his first single, "Fireball"—the theme tune to UK TV science fiction series Fireball XL5—reached No.32 on the UK Singles Chart.
 In 2002, Spencer established the Australian Children's Music Foundation.
 On Australia Day (26 January) 2007, he was awarded a Medal of the Order of Australia (OAM) with the citation "for service to children's music and television as a songwriter and performer, and through the establishment of the Australian Children's Music Foundation".
 Spencer married Julie Horsfall, they have two children: Dean, a musician; and Danielle, an actress and singer, who was married to actor Russell Crowe between 2003 and 2018.

-In 2022, he celebrated his 60th year in the performing industry.
+In 2027, he will celebrate his 90th birthday and 65th year since his professional debut in the industry.
+In celebration of his album Feathers, Fur or Fins celebrating its 40th anniversary, it is being re-recorded in 2026 with artists performing his songs including The Wiggles, Rachael Beck, Tim Freedman, Justine Clarke, Rob Mills and his daughter Danielle Spencer and Spencer himself singing the theme song.

+Biography

 Early life

-Spencer was born in Tamworth to John Henry and Lillian May Spencer.
-He attended Tamworth High School.
-He played hockey as a teenager and competed in the Australian championships.
-At 17, he left Australia and travelled to Africa, where, in his 20s, he trained with the Kenyan hockey team, trying out for the Olympics.
-A chance meeting with locally-born, British singer-songwriter, Roger Whittaker, in Nairobi inspired Spencer to buy a guitar and start his musical career.
+Spencer was born in Tamworth during the depression era in 1937 to John Henry and Lillian May Spencer and attended Tamworth High School He attended Tamworth High School.

+He initialally wanted to become a sportsman and played hockey as a teenager and competed in the Australian championships.

+Don left Australia at the age of 17 travelled to Kenya, Africa, where he had an early career aspiration to become a Hockey player and he trained with the Kenyan hockey team, trying out for the Olympics.
+A chance meeting with locally born, British singer-songwriter, Roger Whittaker, in Nairobi inspired Spencer to buy a guitar and start his musical career.

+Career

 Recording and performance career

-In the early 1960s, Don Spencer moved to London and became a solo singer-guitarist, supporting various acts such as The Rolling Stones, the Four Seasons, The Hollies and Marianne Faithfull.
+In the early 1960s, Don Spencer moved to London and became a solo singer-guitarist, supporting various acts such as the Rolling Stones, the Four Seasons, The Hollies and Marianne Faithfull.

 His first single, "Fireball", was released on the His Master's Voice label; it was the closing theme song for the television science fiction series Fireball XL5, written by Barry Gray.
-In March 1963, it reached No. 32 on the UK Singles Chart.
-Other singles included "Busy Doing Nothing", "Worried Mind", "Marriage Is for Old Folks", and a cover of The Beatles' 1965 song "In My Life".
+In March 1963, it reached No. 32 on the UK singles chart.
+Other singles included "Busy Doing Nothing", "Worried Mind", "Marriage Is for Old Folks", and a cover of the Beatles' 1965 song "In My Life".
 In 1964, he covered Brent Edwards' version of Johnny Madara and David White's track "Pride Is Such a Little Word".